-Skilled Illinois Criminal Defense Attorneys Representing Those Charged with Drug Possession
+Skilled Criminal Defense for Those Charged With Drug Possession

 Our drug defense lawyers are very familiar with constitutional defenses.
 We will analyze the police reports to find out if the search and seizure was legitimate.
 Through cross-examination of arresting officers, we can attack their credibility and break down the case against you.

-Representing clients throughout the Chicago metro area and the suburbs of Wheaton, Hoffman Estates, Oak Park, Palatine, Skokie, Cicero, Tinley Park, and Elmhurst, the Schaumburg, Illinois law office of John W. Callahan, Ltd. defends your constitutional rights.
+Representing clients charged with drug possession and possession with intent to deliver throughout the greater Chicago area and Cook County, the law offices of John W. Callahan, Ltd., will defend your constitutional rights.
 Drug charges almost always involve questions involving evidence and due process.
-When you were arrested,
+When you were arrested…

 - Were you read your rights?